LeToNode/Play2.0-CN-doc/scalaGuide/main/forms/ScalaForms.md

 val user: User = userForm.bind(anyData).get
 ```

-> **Note:** The difference between using `tuple` and `mapping` is that when you are using `tuple` the construction and deconstruction functions don't need to be specified (we know how to construct and deconstruct a tuple right?).
+> **Note:** The difference between using `tuple` and `mapping` is that when you are using `tuple` the construction and deconstruction functions don’t need to be specified (we know how to construct and deconstruct a tuple, right?).
 >
 > The `mapping` method just let you define your custom functions.
-And when you want to construct and deconstruct a case class, you can just use its default `apply` and `unapply` functions as they do exactly that!
+When you want to construct and deconstruct a case class, you can just use its default `apply` and `unapply` functions, as they do exactly that!

-Of course often the `Form` signature doesn't match exactly the case class.
-Let's take an example a form that contain an additional checkbox field used to accept the terms and services.
-We don't need to fill this in our User value right?
-It's just a dummy field that serve for form validation but which doesn't carry any useful information once validated.
+Of course often the `Form` signature doesn’t match the case class exactly.
+Let’s use the example a form that contains an additional checkbox field, used to accept terms of service.
+We don’t need to add this data to our `User` value.
+It’s just a dummy field that is used for form validation but which doesn’t carry any useful information once validated.

 As we can define our own construction and deconstruction functions, it is easy to handle it: